gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/Performance limitations.md

     category: git-integration-for-jira-cloud

 ---
-The Cloud version of our application is run on our AWS instances and there are numerous fewer options for configuration compared to a self-hosted instance of Jira/GIJ.
-This document details some “soft limits,” beyond which we’ve noticed some of our customers having performance issues.
+The Cloud version of our application is run on our AWS instances and there are fewer options for configuration compared to a self-hosted instance of Jira/GIJ.
+This document details some “soft limits” beyond which we’ve noticed some of our customers having performance issues.

 <div class="bbb-callout bbb--tip">
     <div class="irow">